Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Abetment or attempted abetment of the abovementioned offences may be prosecuted as an offence under the relevant anti-corruption laws.

-Actions such as the acceptance of foreign contributions without prior government approval or registration, money laundering and fraudulent acts against a company are also punishable.
+Actions such as the acceptance of foreign contributions without prior government approval or registration, money laundering, concealment of foreign income and assets, dealing with benami property and committing fraudulent acts against a company are also punishable.

 Are specific restrictions in place regarding the provision of hospitality (eg, gifts, travel expenses, meals and entertainment)?
 If so, what are the details?